 As is best practice, they drive readers back to the app with a large CTA.

-6. Xero: Include a “buy now” option
+6. Xero: Include a “buy now” option is conversion friendly

 For Xero, some free trial users are sceptical.
 But others are already convinced by a referral or marketing asset.
 On Xero’s pricing page, prospects are given the option to either buy now or to try Xero for free.
 When you sign up for a new trial with Xero, you’re taken straight to the onboarding dashboard that tells you what to do to get started.

 After seeing this and later checking their email, users are again given the option to purchase the product—right there in the welcome email.